PaulieScanlon/gatsby-future-shapes/README.md

 ### WP Install

-You can search official plugins and install `WP GraphQL` and `WP Gatsby` via Wordpress.
+You can search official plugins and install `WP GraphQL` and `WP Gatsby` via WordPress.
 Ensure both are "activated" in the "Manage Plugins" section of your WP site

 ### Config